 - When setting the blade length/exposure, hold the blade holder up next to the material before pressing the material to the mat, so that you can more accurately set the length to match the thickness of the material.
 For really thin materials, like vinyl and paper, just the very tip of the blade will be protruding from the bottom of the blade holder.
 In fact, you should just barely be able to feel it with your finger and not be able to see it very well, if at all. - A good way to test your blade length is to fold a piece of the material onto itself and then cut a line into the material by hand, as shown in the video linked in this section.
 If the blade cannot cut through the material, you will need to extend the blade.
 If the blade cuts through the material and cuts into the next layer, you need to retract the blade.
 If the blade cuts through the material but does not nor scratch the layer below, you have the perfect length. - Having the blade fully extended will never result in better cutting.
 In fact, it can cause skewing, tearing of the material, damage to the blade, and damage to the mat. - When conducting the test cut, be sure to check your mat for cut lines after the test.
 You should be able to set the length to get clean cuts but with no visible markings on the mat.
-If you do see cut lines in your mat, retract the blade a bit and repeat your test cut.
+If you do see cut lines in your mat, retract the blade length by turning the top of the blade holder 1/4 of a turn counterclockwise.
+You do not need to remove the blade holder from your KNK!
+Then repeat your test cut.

-Set the Blade Tip Height Above the Material
+Set the Blade Tip Height above the Material